nevalang/website/content/docs/spec/source-code/index.md

 ## Build

-Build is set of Nevalang _modules_.
-Every module has unique _module reference_.
-One of the modules is _entry_ module.
+Build is a set of Nevalang _modules_.
+Every module has a unique _module reference_.
+One of the modules is the _entry_ module.

 ## Module

-Module is a set of _packages_.
+A module is a set of _packages_.
 Every module has its own _manifest file_.

 ## Entry Module